scientific-python/cookie/docs/pages/guides/pytest.md

 ]
 ```

-{% include rr.html id="PP302" %} The `minversion` will print a nicer error if
+{% rr PP302 %} The `minversion` will print a nicer error if your `pytest` is too
-your `pytest` is too old (though, ironically, it won't read this is the version
+old (though, ironically, it won't read this is the version is too old, so
-is too old, so setting "6" or less in `pyproject.toml` is rather pointless).
-The
+setting "6" or less in `pyproject.toml` is rather pointless).
+The `addopts`
-`addopts` setting will add whatever you put there to the command line when you
+setting will add whatever you put there to the command line when you run;
-run; {% include rr.html id="PP308" %} `-ra` will print a summary "r"eport of
+{% rr PP308 %} `-ra` will print a summary "r"eport of "a"ll results, which gives
-"a"ll results, which gives you a quick way to review what tests failed and were
+you a quick way to review what tests failed and were skipped, and why.
-skipped, and why. `--showlocals` will print locals in tracebacks.
+`--showlocals` will print locals in tracebacks. {% rr PP307 %}
-{% include rr.html id="PP307" %} `--strict-markers` will make sure you don't try
-to use an unspecified fixture. {% include rr.html id="PP306" %} And
+`--strict-markers` will make sure you don't try to use an unspecified fixture.
-`--strict-config` will error if you make a mistake in your config.
+{% rr PP306 %} And `--strict-config` will error if you make a mistake in your
-{% include rr.html id="PP305" %} `xfail_strict` will change the default for
+config. {% rr PP305 %} `xfail_strict` will change the default for `xfail` to
-`xfail` to fail the tests if it doesn't fail - you can still override locally in
+fail the tests if it doesn't fail - you can still override locally in a specific
-a specific xfail for a flaky failure. {% include rr.html id="PP309" %}
+xfail for a flaky failure. {% rr PP309 %} `filter_warnings` will cause all
-`filter_warnings` will cause all warnings to be errors (you can add allowed
-warnings here too, see below). {% include rr.html id="PP304" %} `log_cli_level`
+warnings to be errors (you can add allowed warnings here too, see below).
-will report `INFO` and above log messages on a failure.
+{% rr PP304 %} `log_cli_level` will report `INFO` and above log messages on a
-{% include rr.html id="PP303" %} Finally, `testpaths` will limit `pytest` to
+failure. {% rr PP303 %} Finally, `testpaths` will limit `pytest` to just looking
-just looking in the folders given - useful if it tries to pick up things that
+in the folders given - useful if it tries to pick up things that are not tests
-are not tests from other directories.
+from other directories.
 [See the docs](https://docs.pytest.org/en/stable/customize.html) for more
 options.